spot_img

 - Advertisement -

-In Kenya, Tanzania, Uganda, Rwanda and Ethiopia, state agents intimidated, detained, summoned, arrested, charged, or imprisoned 23 Internet and digital technology users for criticising public health measures and authorities, and commenting on other social and political issues.
-In Kenya, the notoriety of agents at the DCI, and their preference for Sections 22 or 23, Cybercrimes Act is well known.
+In Kenya, Tanzania, Uganda, Rwanda, and Ethiopia, state agents intimidated, detained, summoned, arrested, charged, or imprisoned 23 Internet and digital technology users.
+They criticized public health measures and authorities or commented on other social and political issues.
+Concerns as online freedom of expression diminishes were evident in Kenya.
+This was due to the notoriety of agents at the DCI and their preference for Sections 22 or 23 of the Cybercrimes Act, which is well known.

 By SIGI WAIGUMO and TRACEY ISHMAEL